pivotal-partner-platform-architecture/azure-iot-demo/README.md

 ```

 # Validate that the azure-iot-output was bound to Redis
-The deploy command above should deploy the azure-iot-output app to the Redis service instance we created earlier.
+The deploy command above should deploy the azure-iot-output app, and bind it to the Redis service instance we created earlier.
 You can run the "cf services"
  command to see if the azure-iot-output app is listed as a bound app for the redis service:
 ```
 cf services